 - Target return of £2.60 per £1 invested, not guaranteed

-RLC Ventures, the investment adviser to the fund, is led by Reece Chowdhry, a former management consultant.
-Mr Chowdhry has been investing in startups for over 10 years and has a personal portfolio of 40 companies.
-He also mentors companies in the Mayor of London Business Start-up Entrepreneurs Programme.
+RLC Ventures, the investment manager, is led by Reece Chowdhry, a former management consultant.
+Mr Chowdhry has been investing in startups for over 10 years and has a personal portfolio of 50 companies.

-Mr Chowdhry is assisted by a core investment team of five, including his father, Jeff Chowdhry, who was appointed to RLC Ventures as Chairman to add the institutional rigour and oversight needed to scale the business.
+He is assisted by a core investment team of eight, including his father, Jeff Chowdhry, who was appointed to RLC Ventures as Chairman to add the institutional rigour and oversight needed to scale the business.
 Mr Chowdhry (senior) has considerable industry knowledge having held senior positions at BMO Global Asset Management (previously F&C).
 As Head of Emerging Markets at BMO he was responsible for managing over £5 billion in the emerging markets sector.

-RLC Ventures requires its management team to invest 2.5% of total funds raised into every company, to align interests with those of investors.
-So far, the team has committed over £1 million.
+The management team aims to invest 2.5% of total funds raised into every company, to align interests with those of investors.
+So far, the team has committed over £1.2 million.

-RLC Ventures’ third fund, Arrive, will follow a similar investment strategy as previous iterations.
+The fund will follow a similar investment strategy as previous iterations.
 It aims to build global businesses from the outset.
-Ideally, RLC Ventures will look for companies headquartered in the UK with established offshore operations in emerging markets (from Eastern Europe to South America).
+RLC Ventures will ideally look for companies headquartered in the UK with an international team presence.
 Often one of the most expensive aspects for a young business is technology development.
-By establishing this function in an emerging market, companies may be able to significantly reduce costs – providing they can maintain their operations across long distances and potentially different time zones.
+By establishing this function in growing markets, companies may be able to reduce costs significantly – providing they can maintain their operations across long distances and potentially different time zones.

-While RLC Ventures prefers companies to adopt this strategy, it will make exceptions if a business can demonstrate comparable levels of capital efficiency and scalability.
+RLC Ventures will make exceptions to this strategy if a business can demonstrate comparable levels of capital efficiency and scalability.